anthonycamano/seng-5802/memento-pattern/memento-pattern.md

 - you want to maintin encapsulation when preserving state history

 ## Background

+At my current role, one of the projects that I have spent a lot of time on revolves around users entering in many materials into a database.
+This is one small feature and was completed really early on in the project as it was essential for the features that came after it.
+This "Add Material" feature works well, but almost a year later, we have started to get user feedback that they would like some kind of undo/redo button.
+While we don't really have the time to go an implement something right now, this writeup serves to hint at a possible solution that leverages the memento design pattern.

 ## What kind of problem is it solving?